PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 ## Step 1 - Welcome to GraphQl Playground

-Your first reflex is to try the World Map API to play with Graphql and understand concepts.
+Your first reflex is to try the World Map API to play with Graphql and understand its concepts.

   - Go to [World Map API](https://countries.trevorblades.com)